andreicatalin00/store-platform/README.md

 # store

-## TODO: Add Kafka publisher and consumer, use docker compose for the Kafka instantiation
+## Possible TODO ideas for the project

+### Add Payment/Billing service
+Event-driven architecture with loosely coupled services Similar to: Uber, Netflix, Amazon

+Flow:
+StoreService creates an order and emits an OrderCreated event.

+BillingService listens to OrderCreated, attempts payment, emits PaymentSucceeded or PaymentFailed.

+StoreService listens to those billing events and updates the order status.

+### Add API Gateway

+### Start using release notes and working on different branches for new features

-### Kafka Topic Management
+## Kafka Topic Management

 _Describe a topic:_